 With that said, it’s not the best program in the region.
 Malaysia’s MM2H program is less expensive, easier, and comes with more benefits.
 Meanwhile, you can live in Cambodia indefinitely for around $300 per year.

-Is Real Estate in Thailand a Good Investment?
+Is Thailand Property a Good Investment?

 Thailand’s strategic location puts it an hour’s flight from four different frontier markets – Cambodia, Laos, Vietnam and Myanmar.
 This not only makes it a great base for the region, but allows the Thai economy itself to benefit by “piggybacking” on its less developed, faster-growing neighbors.